infobip/infobip-api-java-demo/README.md

 Resolving deltas: 100% (51/51), done.
 Checking connectivity... done
 ```
-`git` has now created a new directory, named `infobip-api-java-demo`, and downloaded the contents of this repo to it.
+Git has now created a new directory, named `infobip-api-java-demo`, and downloaded the contents of this repo to it.
 Position yourself in the newly created directory and verify that the files are there.
 On Windows it should look like
 this:
 ```